tuva-health/docs/docs/getting-started/mapping-guide.md

 `plan` values may not come in the source data.
 This field should be hard-coded (e.g. `select 'aetna bronze 1' as plan`).

-Data Quality Intelligence ensures that every row in `medical_claim` has a populated value in `plan` and the value for this field is consistent across all claim lines for a given `claim_id`.

 #### original_reason_entitlement_code
 This field is a single-character string that contains a member's original reason for Medicare entitlement.
 When available, mapping this field is particularly helpful for providing a more accurate risk score.